gosang/gosang.github.io/content/posts/create-and-maintain-free-blog-in-github-pages-hugo-and-markdown.md

 theme = "<theme-name>"
 ```

-Visit https://gohugo.io/ for quickstart guide and full documentation.
+See [here](https://gohugo.io/) for quickstart guide and full documentation.

 ### Step 4: Create Your First Blog Post